schererja/DomainAskFor-Csharp/README.md

 dotnet watch run

 ```
-Run in the API folder for the Blazor client
+Run in the API folder for the server

 ```bash